 However, topic choices also trip companies up because there are so many valuable soft skills to learn (and your employees simply do not have time to learn all of them).

-After 50 years perfecting our approach to soft skills training – and picking up a few awards along the way – we’ve learned a thing or two.
+After 50 years of perfecting our approach to soft skills training – and picking up a few awards along the way – we’ve learned a thing or two.
 Below are the ones we think will be most relevant for companies and their employees in 2021 and beyond (more on these in detail here):

 - Adaptability: Adaptability helps your business remain nimble in the face of a changing world.